Cupra Formentor

 The Cupra Formentor is a compact crossover SUV (C-segment) manufactured by the Spanish car manufacturer SEAT under their Cupra performance-oriented sub-brand.
 Marketed as a coupé SUV, it is the first car designed specifically for the sub-brand.
 The production version was revealed in March 2020, after its unveiling was postponed when the COVID-19 pandemic led to the cancellation of the 2020 Geneva Motor Show.
 It was previewed as a near-production concept vehicle at the 2019 Geneva Motor Show.
-It is named after the Formentor peninsula on the Spanish island of Majorca.
+It is named after the Formentor peninsula on the Spanish island of Mallorca.
 Production of the Formentor started in late September 2020.

+Overview

 Specification

-The Formentor is available with a 245 PS 1.4-litre plug-in hybrid, a 2.0-litre turbo generating 310 PS available for VZ models (derived from the Spanish word veloz, meaning "fast"), and a range-topping VZ5 model with 2.5-litre turbo generating 390 PS.
+The Formentor is available with a 245 PS 1.4-litre plug-in hybrid, an entry-level 1.5-litre turbo generating 150 PS, a 2.0-litre turbo generating 310 PS available for VZ models (derived from the Spanish word veloz, meaning "fast"), and a range-topping VZ5 model with 2.5-litre five cylinder turbo generating 390 PS.
 The plug-in hybrid combination delivers an approximate range of 50 km with a full-electric mode.

-All versions come with a 7-speed DSG transmission.
+Facelift

+At an event held in Spain on 7 June 2022, Cupra briefly showcased the facelift for the Formentor.
+It was officially revealed in April 2024.
+Changes includes a restyled front fascia with new LED headlight signature using three triangular elements, the rear fascia is also restyled with new full-width LED taillights using triangular elements, illuminated Cupra logo and updated bumper design, and alloy wheel designs.
+Inside, there is a larger touchscreen infotainment system at 12.9-inch with new software, the slider controls placed below the touchscreen used to control the air-con and audio volume became illuminated, and a new sound system by Sennheiser replacing Beats.